pachyderm/examples/deferred_processing/triggers/README.md

 >    * the `--trigger` flag specifying the staging branch.
 >    * `--trigger-size` the condition to meet to update the HEAD of master. *(see documentation for more options)*
 >
->    ?????????????????
-NOT SURE TO UNDERSTAND THIS - To use this for deferred processing, a pipeline must subscribe to that named branch.
+>   To use this triggger for deferred processing,
+>   a pipeline must subscribe to the branch you create here.
+>   Data to be processed is committed to the branch specified in the `--trigger` argument.
 >
 > **B**. _In a pipeline specification:_ Adding a `trigger` attribute and parameters to a PFS input